mister-rao/ContractIQ/md_templates/nda.md

 This Agreement made on this the **{{ day }}** day of **{{ month }}**, **{{ year }}**

-AND WHEREAS, the {{ role }} shall, in the course of employment with {{ company_name }}, have access to and become familiar with certain classified information and materials and proprietary information belonging to or licensed by {{ company_name }} and/or to its principal (and its subsidiaries/Affiliates) or its suppliers and vendors or its customers.
+**AND WHEREAS**, the {{ role }} shall, in the course of employment with {{ company_name }}, have access to and become familiar with certain classified information and materials and proprietary information belonging to or licensed by {{ company_name }} and/or to its principal (and its subsidiaries/Affiliates) or its suppliers and vendors or its customers.
 Further, the {{ role }} also has access to Confidential Personal Information of other employees, third-party personnel, or any other individuals during the course of employment.

-AND WHEREAS, it is necessary and expedient for {{ company_name }} to protect and safeguard the confidentiality of the said classified information and material, proprietary information, and Confidential Personal Information.
+**AND WHEREAS**, it is necessary and expedient for {{ company_name }} to protect and safeguard the confidentiality of the said classified information and material, proprietary information, and Confidential Personal Information.

-IN CONNECTION WITH THE ABOVE, THE PARTIES HEREBY AGREE AS FOLLOWS:
+**IN CONNECTION WITH THE ABOVE, THE PARTIES HEREBY AGREE AS FOLLOWS:**

 1. **“Confidential and/or proprietary Information”** shall mean and include any information disclosed by {{ company_name }} to the {{ role }} either directly or indirectly, in writing, orally, by inspection of tangible objects (including, without limitation, documents, prototypes, samples, media, documentation, discs, and code).
 Confidential information shall include, without limitation, any materials, trade secrets, network information, configurations, trademarks, brand names, know-how, business and marketing plans, financial and operational information, and all other non-public information, material, or data relating to the current and/or future business and operations of {{ company_name }} and analysis, compilations, studies, summaries, extracts, or other documentation prepared by {{ company_name }}.
 Confidential Information may also include information disclosed to the Receiving Party by third parties on behalf of {{ company_name }}.